clewisdavis/The-Joy-of-React/course-notes.md

 - **Bash**, is the most popular shell language.
 Most of the time, online instructions will be in Bash.
 It is the default shell language used by most Linux distributions.

-- Zsh, most modern MacOS versions ship with Zsh instead of Bash.
+- **Zsh**, most modern MacOS versions ship with Zsh instead of Bash.
 And are very similar and share almost all the same commands.
 Can be used interchangeably.

 - If you are using either Linux or MaxOS, you are good to go.
 Your computer already has "industry standard" shell language.
 If on Windows, you have some setup work todo.